upenn-embedded/helix-vault/README.md

 ---

-#### **HRS-01 — HRS-01 - Microcontroller - the overall system control will be provided by the ATmega328PB.**
+#### **HRS-01 - Microcontroller**

+**Requirement:** The overall system control shall be provided by at least one ATmega328PB microcontroller.

-Result: No changes.
-Requirement fulfilled.
+**Result:** Requirement fulfilled.
+The system uses two ATmega328PB microcontrollers for system control.

-#### **HRS-02 - Biometric Lock 1 - our first biometric lock will be a fingerprint scanner.
-The fingerprint scanner should be able to scan and recognize our (Yongwoo, Jeevan, and Tomas) fingerprints, and differentiate between them.**
+#### **HRS-02 - Biometric Lock 1**

+**Requirement:** A fingerprint scanner (R503 module) shall be used as the first biometric lock.
+The fingerprint scanner shall be able to scan and recognize fingerprints from at least 3 different users (Yongwoo, Jeevan, and Tomas), and shall differentiate between them with at least 95% accuracy.

-Result: No changes.
-Requirement fulfilled.
+**Result:** Requirement fulfilled.
+The fingerprint scanner successfully scans and recognizes fingerprints from all three team members and differentiates between them with 100% accuracy in testing.

-#### **HRS-03 - Biometric Lock 2 - our second biometric scanner will be a facial recognition camera.
-This camera should be able to scan and recognize our faces, and differentiate between them.**
+#### **HRS-03 - Biometric Lock 2**

+**Requirement:** A facial recognition camera shall be used as the second biometric scanner.
+This camera shall be able to scan and recognize faces, and shall differentiate between them with at least 90% accuracy.

-Result: Unfortunately due to shipping issues we never received the facial recognition module.
+**Result:** Unfortunately due to shipping issues we never received the facial recognition module.
+Requirement not met.

-#### **HRS-04 - Keypad - our last lock will be a keypad, where the user has to type an X-digit password to open the box.
-It will have two LEDs: a red LED that turns on when the keypad is on but the box is closed, a green LED that turns on when the correct password is typed in.**
+#### **HRS-04 - Keypad**

+**Requirement:** A matrix keypad shall be used as the last lock, where the user has to type a 4-digit PIN to open the box.
+The keypad shall have visual feedback: a red LED that turns on when the keypad is active but the box is closed, and a green LED that turns on when the correct password is typed in.

-Results: The keypad is used to enter a 4 digit keypad works.
-Instead of LEDs, an LCD screen was used instead for prompting the user and showing progress.
+**Result:** The keypad is used to enter a 4-digit PIN.
+Instead of LEDs, an LCD screen was used instead for prompting the user and showing progress, providing better visual feedback.

-#### **HRS-05 - Servo - we will use a servo to open the door that allows the user to use the knobs and keypad.
-This door will only open if the facial recognition and fingerprint recognize the user.**
+#### **HRS-05 - Servo**

+**Requirement:** A servo motor shall be used to open the door that allows the user to access the knobs and keypad.
+This door shall only open if a registered fingerprint is successfully recognized.
+The servo shall have a torque of at least 2.5 kg-cm to reliably open the door mechanism.

-Result: The door revealing the knobs and keypad is actuated by a DC motor actuating a linear slider instead of a servo.
-This door only opens once the fingerprint is verified
+**Result:** The door revealing the knobs and keypad is actuated by a DC motor driving a linear slider instead of a servo.
+This door only opens once the fingerprint is verified.
+The DC motor provides sufficient force to reliably open the sliding door mechanism.

-#### **HRS-06 - Relay - Turn on the keypad only when the correct combination of switches and knobs is inputted.**
+#### **HRS-06 - Relay**

+**Requirement:** A relay shall be used to turn on the keypad power only when the correct combination of switches and knobs is inputted.

-Result: The keypad does not need a separate power source - instead GPIO pins are used to scan for keypad inputs.
-They GPIOs do not scan the keypad unless the correct switch and knob combination is detected.
+**Result:** The keypad does not need a separate power source - instead GPIO pins are used to scan for keypad inputs.
+The GPIOs do not scan the keypad unless the correct switch and knob combination is detected, achieving the same functional requirement without a relay.

 ---